dafny-lang/dafny/docs/DafnyRef/Types.md

 Marking the type parameter `X` with `-` or `!` announces that the cardinality of `T<X>` may by larger than that of `X`.
 If you use `-`, you’re also declaring `T` to be contravariant in its type argument, and if you use `!`, you’re declaring that `T` is non-variant in its type argument.

-means that the cardinality of the type being defined never exceeds the cardinality of any of its type parameters

 To fix it, we use the variance `!`:

     type T<!X> = X -> bool